caseybn/Weather_Station_Data_Summary/README.md

 b.
 Output visuals to display changes in weather conditions throughout the growing season

-c. **IN PROGRESS** ~~Produce a "Shiny" interface to include online, interactive comparisons of climatic data collected at Elizabeth Woods.
+c.  ~~Produce a "Shiny" interface to include online, interactive comparisons of climatic data collected at Elizabeth Woods.
 Find a way to link this to the live weather station data.~~ Note: in the future I hope to get this working.
-The skill is currently over my head and time to learn to limited for the deadline of this project.
-This would be useful to produce interactive comparisions of data throughout the years.
+The skill required is currently over my head and time to learn limited for the deadline of this project.
+This would be useful to produce interactive comparisions of data throughout the years, especially since there is a desire to get the station online in real time.

 ### 2) Data Sources:
 a.
 Data is collected directly from the site and located within this repo.